GoldJns/rateme-nextgen/docs/INSTALLATION.md

 - Setup Secrets: 🔒
   => secret with name `db-security` and key `password` should be available for every namespace.
+  => secret with name `springboot-security` and key `jwt-token` should be available for every namespace.

 - Manually deploy changes related to ingress and secrets with kubectl